udayasree-vlsi/32-bit-5-stage-pipelined-processor-verilog/README.md

 ## Overview

-This project presents the design, implementation, and verification of a **32-Bit 5-Stage Pipelined Processor** developed using **Verilog HDL**.
-The processor improves instruction throughput by overlapping instruction execution across multiple stages, enabling higher performance compared to a traditional single-cycle architecture.
+This project presents the design, implementation, and verification of a **32-Bit 5-Stage Pipelined Processor** using **Verilog HDL**.
+The processor improves instruction throughput by dividing instruction execution into five stages and executing multiple instructions concurrently.

-The design incorporates essential pipelining techniques including **pipeline registers**, **data forwarding**, **hazard detection**, and **branch handling**, ensuring correct execution while minimizing performance penalties caused by data and control hazards.
+The design incorporates **pipeline registers**, **forwarding logic**, **hazard detection**, and **branch handling** mechanisms to ensure correct and efficient instruction execution while minimizing pipeline stalls.

-The processor was designed, simulated, and verified using **Xilinx Vivado Design Suite**.
+The processor was developed and verified using **Xilinx Vivado Design Suite**.

 ---